(Frequently Asked Questions)

 Usually we don’t know ourselves until a couple weeks ahead of time.
 Sometimes we hold stories for months.
 Sometimes we turn them in a few weeks.
 Your best bet is to check the Episode Guide page each week.
 If you are the person we featured, we’ll give you a call before it airs.

-RFD-TV runs on a different schedule than Texas TV stations.
-Stories that show on local Texas TV stations generally hit RFD-TV about a year later.
+RFD-TV episodes air one week after our network of Texas TV stations.
+An episode that broadcasts on Sunday in Texas will play the following Friday on RFD-TV.
 Check our RFD-TV Episode Guide to find out what’s coming up.
 We also show archived episodes called “TCR Classics” exclusively on RFD-TV.

 This is a tricky one.
 We don’t have a schedule for our YouTube Channel, so we can’t guarantee when or if a particular story will get featured.
 But there is a minimum wait time.
 A story must air twice on our local affiliates before we can consider it for YouTube.
 After that, it’s in the running along with all our other stories.